Ligaya-yusuke/fleamarket_sample_80b/README.md

 ### Association

-- has_one :adress, dependent: :destroy
+- has_one :address, dependent: :destroy
 - has_one :profile, dependent: :destroy
 - has_one :credit_card, dependent: :destroy
 - has_many :order_histories, dependent: :destroy